-For the financial year 2021/22 the submission of the draft annual report and accounts was 26 April 2022.
-The submission of final audited statements was 22 June 2022, much later than the pre-Covid deadline.
+For the financial year 2022/23 the submission of the draft annual report and accounts deadline is 27 April 2023.
+The submission of final audited statements deadline is 30 June 2023.

 During the Covid-19 pandemic deadlines were extended, and some requirements were reduced, to reflect the significant issues being faced by organisations, including audit teams.
 The extended timetable, although only a matter of weeks for NHS bodies, caused a significant issue for the national consolidated accounts for 2019/20 and 2020/21.
 These were not laid before Parliament until the January after the financial year-end; pre-Covid, this was in the July immediately after the financial year-end.
 It is expected that it will take several years for the timetable to return to the pre-pandemic deadlines.